dyavorsky/how-to-r-pkg/README.md

 1. Add roxygen comments to your .R files
 1. Run `devtools::document()` (or press **Ctrl-Shift-D**^[This must be enabled in Package Options > Build Tools] in RStudio) to convert roxygen comments to .Rd files
-1. Preview documentation with ?
+1. Preview documentation with `?`
 1. Repeat

 Documenting R code with roxygen2 involves putting the help documentation directly into the .R code files using roxygen comments, which start with `#'`.
-In C++ files, roxygen comments are `//'`
+In C++ files, roxygen comments are `//'`.
+Lines must wrap at 80 characters.

 Roxygen comments come in blocks.
 A block is all the documentation for a specific function and it goes _before_ the function.
-Lines must wrap at 80 characters.
 Thus one .R file can have multiple documented functions.

 Each block is made up of an introduction and tags with the format `@tagname details`.
 The intro has a title, description, and (otionally) details.
 Then you include tags for documentation elements.